peaclab/PACT/README.md

 '.' here is a path signifying where the Dockerfile is located.
 As such, the above command should be run while in the root folder. "imagename" can be anything.

-- Windows Users:

-  If you are running on Command Prompt, Windows PowerShell, or Git Bash, follow these additional steps to ensure proper formatting before building image:

-  - Convert the reconfig.sh file to Unix format:`dos2unix reconfig.sh`
-  - Convert the reconfig_parallel.sh file to Unix format:`dos2unix reconfig_parallel.sh`
-    If you don't have dos2unix installed, you can install it by running the following command as an administrator:`choco install dos2unix`
-  - Windows users may face some more issues: We recommend running on unix based systems

 3. Run the image with arguments to;